bigelod/HaloCEWXR/README.md

 * Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic with Release versions of the DLL (Debug working)
 * Rumble support
 * Melee via physical gesture (new implementation based on positional data only)
+* Campaign is 100% playable tested on device

 # Stretch-Goal(s) / Unlikely Bonus Features: